-Besides the properties listed below, we own a 25,000 square foot building in Montreal, Québec, which houses our head office as well as manufacturing facilities.
-We also occupy (i) a 33,000 square foot adjoining manufacturing facility under a lease expiring on September 30, 2021, for which we have one five-year renewal option and (ii) a 44,000 square foot adjoining manufacturing facility under a lease expiring on September 30, 2021, for which we have one five-year renewal option.
+Besides the properties listed below, we own a 25,000-square foot building in Montreal, Québec, which houses our head office as well as manufacturing facilities.
+We also occupy (i) a 33,000-square foot adjoining manufacturing facility under a lease expiring on September 30, 2021, for which we have one five-year renewal option and (ii) a 44,000-square foot adjoining manufacturing facility under a lease expiring on September 30, 2021, for which we have one five-year renewal option.
 We acquired 118,000 square feet of land in Eisenhüttenstadt, Germany in May 2007 where we built a manufacturing facility (43,000 square feet), which became operational on July 29, 2008.
-We also own and operate a 66,000 square foot facility dedicated to recycling cadmium telluride bearing residues in Kulim, Malaysia.
-We acquired the building in January 2012, and the facility became operational in September 2012.
+On November 16, 2017, we bought an additional 26,500 square foot of land in Eisenhüttenstadt which adjoins the existing facility as we intend to build a 7,700-square foot pre-mix facility for animal feed additives.
+We also acquired in January 2012, 338,500 square foot of land in Kulim, Malaysia where we operate a 48,500-square foot facility dedicated to recycling cadmium telluride bearing residues.

-The following table sets out information regarding certain of the production facilities as of December 31, 2016, setting out, in each case, the name of the subsidiary, location of the facility and products manufactured:
+The following table sets out information regarding certain of the production facilities as of December 31, 2017, setting out, in each case, the name of the subsidiary, location of the facility and products manufactured:

-Owned

-5N Plus Lübeck GmbH 5N Plus UK Ltd.
+Owned Leased 5N Plus Lübeck GmbH 5N Plus Semiconductors LLC Lübeck, Germany St.George, Utah, USA Bismuth and bismuth chemicals Semiconductor materials, germanium 5N Plus Shangyu Co.

-Lübeck, Germany Wellingborough, Northants, England

-Bismuth and bismuth chemicals Bismuth, gallium, indium, selenium, tellurium, tin, alloys and chemicals

-5N Plus Shangyu Co.
 Ltd 5N Plus Lao Industrial Resources Co.
-Ltd. (1)

-Shangyu, Zhejiang, China Vientiane, Laos

-Bismuth and bismuth chemicals Bismuth and tellurium

-5N Plus Belgium SA

-Tilly, Belgium

-Bismuth and bismuth alloys
+Ltd. Shangyu, Zhejiang, China Vientiane, Laos Bismuth and bismuth chemicals, Low melting point alloys Bismuth and tellurium 5N Plus Belgium SA 5N Plus Wisconsin Inc. Tilly, Belgium Trumbull, Connecticut Bismuth, lead chemicals and alloys Low melting point alloys